 During the first quarter of 2018 we began granting awards for performance-vested restricted stock units that will settle in cash.
 PSUs awarded to employees have three performance periods and vest on the third anniversary of the grant date.
 The vesting of these awards is subject to the respective employee's continued employment.
-The number of PSUs granted represents the target number of units that are eligible to be earned based on the attainment of certain performance measures established when the performance objectives are defined, which will be at the beginning of each year and will end on December 31 of such year.
+The number of PSUs granted represents the target number of units that are eligible to be earned based upon the achievement of three annual performance measures established when the performance objectives are defined, which will be at the beginning of each year and will end on December 31 of such year.